GetDKAN/dkan/docs/components/workflow/workflow.rst

 Tweaking the Email template
 +++++++++++++++++++++++++++
-Changing the email template being sent when a moderation operation is applyed can be done via the *admin/config/workbench/email* configuration page.
-For more in-depth documentations please Review the `Workbench Modules Docs`_.
+Changing the email template being sent when a moderation operation is applied can be done via the *admin/config/workbench/email* configuration page.
+For more in-depth documentation please Review the `Workbench Modules Docs`_.

 Workbench Modules Docs
 ++++++++++++++++++++++